koinov/ton-staking/README.md

 command - sns (set nominator status) / pr ( close period ) / ...
 ```

+*Will continue developing owners console, however all network interaction processes are covered in current version*

 ## Road map

-Please understand, this was physically impossible for me to implement all the part of this project in two weeks and make the product out of it, and pay toomuch attention to the details, however I made strong Proof-of-concept covering all basic aspects, removing major concerns, and make sure this project can be successfully elevated to to production level.
+Please excuse rather raw level of solution, but it was physically impossible for me to implement all the parts of this rather complicated project on the edge of blockchain and finances in two weeks, and make perfect product out of it.
+I didn't pay too much attention to the details, however I made strong Proof-of-concept covering all basic aspects, removing major concerns, and assuring this project can be successfully elevated to the production level.
+I guess it will take me couple more month make it real, especially if next round of competition will be connected with running validator, so I will cover TODOs related to staking and validation.

 ### DONE

 - [X] Accounting on smart contract
-- [X] Interaction with elector smart contract that allows getting current stake
+- [X] Interaction with elector smart contract, that allows calculating current stake and include it in AUM
-- [X] Secured deployment scheme when contracts are linked between each other before deployment
+- [X] Secured deployment scheme, when contracts are linked between each other before deployment
-- [X] Secured funds transfer scheme when Grams can be transferred between trusted smart contracts, subscriber can redeem Grams anytime, Owner dont's have an access to the funds
+- [X] Secured funds transfer scheme, when Grams can be transferred between trusted smart contracts only, subscriber can redeem Grams anytime, Owner doesnt's have an access to the Grams
-- [X] Console that allows working with new smart contracts without affecting actual TON code and built on the top of its stack
+- [X] Owner's Console that allows working with new types smart contracts without affecting actual TON code and is built on the top of its stack
-- [X] JSON RPC Server built on top of TON stack, that easily reads all the infromation required from new smart contracts
+- [X] JSON RPC Server, that is written in C++ and built on top of TON stack, that fetches all the information from new smart contracts
-- [X] Simple web user interface that interacts with JSON RPC server and shows all the information in the convenient way
+- [X] Simple web user interface, that interacts with JSON RPC server and shows all the information in the convenient way
 - [X] Subscription and redemption from any TON wallet, with or without QR codes

 ### TODO